SiPMsim/SiPMSiM/Readme.txt

 #####For MacOS#####
 Tested on Ventura 13.4

-Required packages:  libxml2 libgsl zlib1g (install usinf bew) Compile using cmake :
+Required packages:  libxml2 libgsl zlib1g (install using brew) Compile using cmake :
 Copy and replace CMakeLists.txt from MacOS folder to the root of the package Make sure the libgsl version is 2.7.1